Light-Driven Environmental Processes

-Our lab integrates knowledge from a variety of disciplines including physics, chemistry, biology, and public health.
+Our lab integrates knowledge from a variety of disciplines including chemical, civil, and environmental engineering, physics, chemistry, biology, and public health.
 This allows us to look at persistent environmental problems from new angles.
 Research efforts span the intersection of materials science and environmental engineering, with particular focus on the detection and removal of chemical and biological contaminants in water using sunlight, engineered light sources, and light-activated nanomaterials.
 The research is motivated by a desire to create a healthier and safer environment with cleaner air, water, and natural landscapes.

-Below are highlights from a few on-going projects in the lab:
+Below are highlights from a few on-going projects in the lab.

 Understanding Viral Photoinactivation Mechanisms